[Other doc versions]

 You can create a fork for any repository that you can see in Stash (that is, for which you have 'read' permission).

-Simply click Fork in the sidebar.
+Simply click Fork, near the top right of the screen, when viewing a repository.
 You can choose the location for the newly forked repository.
 Note that when a repository is forked into another project it will get that project's permissions, which may be less restrictive.

 When creating the fork you can enable fork syncing to have Stash automatically keep your fork up-to-date with changes in the upstream repository.